 In 1970 the upper parts of the walls were demolished and the Church became a memorial garden with a corrugated roof placed over the east end to protect the mosaics and historic fabric.

 In 2011 ownership of the Church was transferred from Defence Estates to the Heritage of London Trust Operations.
-The site is now managed by largely borough residents who have formed the Woolwich Garrison Church Trust.
-Services are still held at the Church for soldiers of the Kings Troop and Royal Horse Artillery based at Woolwich Barracks, and the Station Commander advises on operations and collaborates on events.
+Then in 2018 a long lease was granted to Woolwich Garrison Church Trust who now manage the Church and surrounding land.
+Mainly comprising Greenwich borough residents the Woolwich Garrison Church Trust is a registered charity.
+The Woolwich Station Commander advises on operations and collaborates on events.